Decepticon

+The Decepticons are a fictional faction of sentient robots in the Transformers multimedia franchise.
+Serving as the main antagonists in the franchise, their goals include conquering their fictional homeworld planet Cybertron, defeating the Autobots, and achieving universal domination.

+Description

-The Decepticons are the main antagonists in the fictional continuities of the Transformers multimedia franchise.
-They are depicted as a faction of sentient robotic lifeforms led by Megatron, identified by a purple face-like insignia.
-Capable of transforming into alternate forms, these are often high tech or powerful vehicles; including aircraft, military vehicles, heavy equipment, ground combat vehicles, expensive luxury cars, sports cars and even smaller-than-human-sized objects.
+They are depicted as a faction of sentient robotic lifeforms led by Megatron, identified by a purple face-like insignia and red eyes (while the Autobots have blue eyes).
+Capable of transforming into alternate forms, these are often high tech vehicles; including aircraft, military vehicles, heavy equipment, ground combat vehicles, expensive luxury cars, sports cars and even smaller-than-human-sized objects.

 In the Japanese version of the franchise, the Decepticons are called Destron or Deathtron (デストロン Desutoron).
 The only exception to this naming convention is Car Robots, where the sub-group referred to as "Decepticons" in the Robots in Disguise adaptation, is known in Japan as the Combatrons (the Japanese name of the G1 subgroup known as the Combaticons).

 As opposed to the Autobots' Supreme Commander, the Primes, the Decepticons' highest ranking leader is often given the title Emperor of Destruction in Japan.
 Beginning with the original Generation 1 cartoon, the Decepticon rallying cry has been "Decepticons attack!", as well as "Transform and rise up!" in Transformers: Animated as a play on the Autobots' "Transform and roll out!" rallying cry.

+Depictions in media

+Transformers: Generation 1

+The original animated series depicts the Decepticons as a malevolent faction of robots dedicated to the conquest of their home planet, Cybertron.
+A war that lasted millions of years and soon that drained the planet of energy.
+The Autobots, the Decepticons' heroic rivals, chose to flee Cybertron in hopes of finding more resources aboard their flagship, the Ark, but were pursued by the Decepticons aboard their own warship, the Nemesis.

+The two vessels clashed and the Decepticons boarded the Ark.
+In the ensuing struggle, control over the ship was lost and the Ark crashed on prehistoric Earth.
+Four million years passed before a tremor in 1984 reactivated the Decepticons, who assumed alternate modes based on Earth vehicles and technology and set out to conquer the planet and plunder its resources.

+However, the Autobots were also reactivated and resolved to defend the planet and its inhabitants from the Decepticons' ill intent.